denismo/DevOpsGears/README.md

 ----------
 Repository is where the resources and handlers are stored.
 Physically, repository usually matches your version control system (such as Git).
 The Repository is stored in memory, and contains the representation of the source repository plus any synthetic resources/handlers that you have created yourself.

-On startup, the engine traverse the source repository top to bottom, discovering the handlers and resources on the way.
-They get added to the in-memory representation of the Repository, and then initial registration events are triggered on all the resources, top to bottom.
+On startup, the engine traverses the source repository top to bottom breadth-first, discovering the handlers and resources on the way.
+They get added to the in-memory representation of the Repository, and then initial registration events are triggered on all the resources, top to bottom breadth-first.
 From that moment on, the source repository is also monitored for changes which are then merged with the in-memory Repository, and the corresponding events are triggered.

 Resource
 --------